Fast Thermalization from the Eigenstate Thermalization Hypothesis: Davies' Generator

-The factor of a tunable integer $m$ allows this frequency scale $\bmu_0$ to differ from the rounding precision $\bnu_0$ (which can be arbitrarily small).
-Intuitively, the coherence width $\bmu_0$ sets the energy scale beyond which different Bohr frequencies $\bomega, \bomega'$ are \textit{incoherent}.
+The tunable integer $m$ allows this frequency scale $\bmu_0$ to differ from the rounding precision $\bnu_0$ (which can be arbitrarily small).
+Intuitively, the coherence width $\bmu_0$ sets the energy scale beyond which different Bohr frequencies $\bomega$ and $\bomega'$ are \textit{incoherent}.
 Providing a rigorous bound on the coherence width $\bmu_0$ marks the major technical difference from the many other candidates for approximating the evolution at finite times~\cite{REDFIELD1965,2017_Rivas}.
-This scale is rooted in the energy-time uncertainty principle
+Conceptually, this scale is rooted in the energy-time uncertainty principle

-and a longer run time $t$ allows for a smaller coherence width.
+and a longer run time $t$ allows for a smaller coherence width $\bmu_0$.